Minuscule 481: Text

 The Greek text of the codex is a representative of the Byzantine text-type.
 Hermann von Soden classified it to the textual family Iκ (Family Π).
 Aland placed it in Category V.

 According to the Claremont Profile Method it represents the textual family Kx in Luke 10 and Luke 20.
 In Luke 1 it belongs to the family Πa.

 The text of Luke 22:43.44 is marked by an obelus (÷).

 History

 Currently it is dated by the INTF to the 10th-century.

 The manuscript was held in Escorial, then it belonged to Charles Burney, as codices 480, 482, 484, 485, and ℓ 184.
-It was purchased to the British Museum in 1818.
+It was purchased for the British Museum in 1818.

 The manuscript was examined and collated by Scrivener, who published its text in 1852.
 The manuscript was added to the list of New Testament manuscripts by Scrivener (569).
 Gregory gave number 481 to it.
 Gregory saw it in 1883.

 It is currently housed at the British Library (Burney 19) in London.